timgrossinger/modsecurityhelpers3/README.md

 The helpers at the moment:
 - 1 additional rule that logs the anomaly score even when the request isn't intercepted
-- 1 interactive script that greps and filters todays (feel free to set $logpath to whatever time frame is needed) logs for relevant data.
+- 1 interactive script that greps and filters todays (default) logs for relevant data (feel free to set $logpath to whatever time frame is needed)

 ### The story ###
  - when modsecurity is set to "on" but with a high anomaly threshold in order to NOT intercept the request (kind of like audit mode) it does not actually write the anomaly score into the log file. rule 2001099 changes this
  - when in high-threshold-audit-mode: this change is needed for the script modsec_maininfo.sh to work, as it greps for the added log content.
+ - it can be quite tricky to obtain relevant information from the modsecurity logs, the interactive script can help here

 ### Requirements ###